 I hope you can find your way around as well as what you are looking for or are surprised to see.
-In addition to details of my written work and CV, the tab on Readings contains information about publications that I have read or used last year that you might find interesting.
-It is irregularly updated.
+In addition to details of my writings and an updated CV, the tab on Readings contains information about publications that I have read or used last year that you might find interesting.

 If you are interested in any of these fields, please get in touch.

 By and large, with a few selected exceptions, practical consulting and advising are now a thing of the past with my time devoted more and more towards academic contributions in degree development, writing and research.

 I look forward to hearing from you.